danielhamam/danielhamam/README.md

-                            'Patience when you have nothing, humble when you have everything' 'Better to jump and make a mistake than to sit there too frightened to make a move' 'Many of life's failures are people who did not realize how close they were to success when they gave up'
+                            'Patience when you have nothing, humble when you have everything' 'Better to jump and make a mistake than to sit there too frightened to make a move' 'Many of life's failures are people who did not realize how close they were to success when they gave up' 'If you don't know your value, somebody will tell you your value and it will be less than you're actually worth'

 <h4> Why do I code? </h4>
 - Code, to me, exemplifies self-expression.
 We shouldn't be afraid to fail.
 To challenge one's logic, creativity and patience all in one-sitting not only expands intelligence, but also substantially grows confidence.